-- self consider thoughts, experiences, sphere of influence (friends and family) - others consider peers, connections in community, national and international community reminds me of because - all life consider communities, nature makes me think of because, compassion, gratitude
+- self consider thoughts, experiences, sphere of influence (friends and family) - others consider peers, connections in community, national and international community reminds me of because - all life consider communities, nature with compassion and gratitude

 Diagram: concept mapping/ finding connections - learners identify what impact respect and care has on the self, others and all life.
 Learners will discover all elements are interconnected.
 Eg. Respect for self, others, all life builds feelings of wellbeing, care for self increases careing for others, caring for others builds feelings of wellbeing.